steingrd/django-plist/docs/overview.markdown

 django-plist comes with two shortcut functions for rendering a arrays and dict's.

- * `render_array(iterable)` &mdash; this function takes an iterable object, for example a list, a tuple or a QuerySet and renders the object as a property list array.
+ * `render_array(iterable, as_plist=None)` &mdash; this function takes an
+   iterable object, for example a list, a tuple or a QuerySet and renders the object as a property list array.

+   The optional keyword argument `as_plist` takes a callable that accepts a single object from the iterable.
+The callable should return a dict, just like the `as_plist` method in Model classes.
+Use this keyword argument to pass a callable that customizes serialization without altering the Model class.

  * `render_dict(dictionary)` &mdash; this function takes a dictionary object and renders the dict as a property list dict.